Pediatric hematuria (blood in urine)

 When you can see blood in the urine, it is the red blood cells causing the urine to appear red, pink or the color of rust or cola.
 Apart from the appearance of blood in the urine, children with hematuria usually do not have symptoms.

-If your child’s hematuria is caused by a urinary tract infection, your child may complain of burning when he urinates, or of feeling the need to urinate frequently.
+If your child’s hematuria is caused by a urinary tract infection (UTI), your child may complain of burning when they urinate, or of feeling the need to urinate frequently.
 Having pain or urinary symptoms, or not having them, has little to do with how severe your child’s hematuria might be.

 If you think your child has hematuria, or blood in the urine, you should visit your child’s doctor.
 The doctor will examine your child and ask questions about your child’s health.